 The FDM for instance has a very hard limit when it comes to printing speed as filaments cannot be fed through the extruder beyond a certain rate.

 Also, printing too slowly using a PLA material can cause warping and you definitely do not want that.
 This goes to show that printing slowly might be favorable on some filaments over some others.

 The Kind of 3D Printer

 There is a need to reiterate that the quality of your print is determined by the speed of your printer but if you must print at a speed that is faster than what is the normal acceptable speed, that would then be determined by your machine’s ability to handle that speed.

 For instance, a cheap Chinese printer if set at a higher speed should be expected to have a lot of design deficiencies, slops and maybe backlash.

 E.g. moving to Bowden from direct drive.
-The real question however is, how many 3D printers are true to their words of providing a faster printing time without compromising on quality?
+The real question, however, is how many 3D printers are true to their word of providing a faster printing time without compromising on quality?